 The "fractional account value" for a base currency is the current worth of all funds managed by the bot restricted to the markets with that base currency.

 The total amount of this base currency in the user wallet on the exchange, minus

 any base currency that was acquired by the bot on "other" markets that coincidentally have this base currency as target currency, plus

 the current worth of all acquired coins on the markets for this base currency.

 Consider this example:

 A user has 1 BTC, 10 ETH and 5000 ADA in their wallet and is trading on Binance:ETHBTC and Binance:ADAETH, where 4 ETH was acquired on Binance:ETHBTC.

-Assuming the 5000 ADA is currenty worth 1 ETH, then the "fractional account value" for ETH is: 10 (in wallet) - 4 (from "other" markets) + 1 (current worth of ADA in ETH).
+Assuming the 5000 ADA is currently worth 1 ETH, then the "fractional account value" for ETH is 10 (in a wallet) - 4 (from "other" markets) + 1 (current worth of ADA in ETH).